cybergarage/puzzledb-go/doc/redis.md

 <img src="https://raw.githubusercontent.com/cybergarage/go-redis/main/doc/img/framework.png" alt="framework" />
 </figure>

 The [go-redis](https://github.com/cybergarage/go-redis) framework automatically handles the Redis protocol and system commands such as PING and SELECT.
-Therefore, PuzzleDB achieves compatibility with Redis by implementing only user commands such as SET and GET.
+Therefore, PuzzleDB achieves Redis compatibility by implementing only user commands such as SET and GET.

 ## Data Model